What is Corporate Sponsorship?

 Why are startups going to corporate resources?
 First, corporations do have resources fit for sharing.
 Second, corporations are starting to see the benefits of innovation and as it is harder for a smaller company to be flexible they seek a partner who is capable of doing it for them.

 The result is beneficial for all parties involved.
 On one side sponsorships are helping startups reach their goals fast and on the other, it appears to be a much better return on investment than traditional advertisements.

 Learning from each other and mutually improving

-Cooperation is the key to success.
+Business collaboration is the key to success.
 Being on your own is hard.
 Trusting, delegating and partnering can be valuable skills.
-Big companies can provide valuable products, services, funds and expertise in areas where startup lack them.
+Big companies can provide valuable products, services, funds, and expertise in areas where startups lack them.